Meeting and surpassing all audience expectations every day.

 Hey, Bob, did you hear what Lloyd Blankfein said?

-And not I don't be anybody in the drive.
+And not anybody in the driveway.

 It could be Brian Williams.

-If he doesn't know he'll make it up.
+If he doesn't know, he'll make it up.

 Andy Lack, the new president of NBC or consultant or whatever, desperately wants to keep Brian Williams, but it's apparently obvious he can't go back to the anchor chair.

-Plus Lester Holt's doing well or well enough.
+Plus, Wester Holt's doing well or well enough.

 So they're thinking of creative ways.